How to Declutter Your Closet

 Do I really like this item?
 Be honest: do you enjoy wearing the item in question?
 Keep in mind, looking at the item in question doesn’t count; you have to enjoy wearing it.

 Is it painful to wear in any way?
-Is the item itchy, tight, uncomfortable, or otherwise difficult to put on or remove?
+Think about it: is the item itchy, tight, uncomfortable, or otherwise difficult to put on or remove?

 Is the item damaged?
 Does the item have any stains, tears, rips, or strong odors?

-Is my reason for keeping this now, worth headaches in future?
+If I am keeping this item now, is it worth headaches in future?
 Again, if you’re not wearing clothing on a regular basis, it will be sitting your closet full-time.
 Which means you’ll eventually have to deal with it in future at a later date (and who wants to do that?).

 Step 2.
 Take action.